thinkst/canary-utils/README.md

 ### canaryconsole.py
 **Author:** Thinkst (Adrian)
-**Purpose:** This is a commandline version of the Canary console.
-Functionality is limited to read-only functions at this stage, but it may be further developed into a tool that makes it easier to deploy large numbers of Canarytokens or make mass changes to Canaries.
+**Purpose:** This is a command-line version of the Canary console.
+Functionality is limited to read-only functions at this stage, but it may be further developed into a tool that makes it easier to deploy large numbers of Canarytokens or make mass changes to the Canaries.
 **Usage:** Type ```python3 canaryconsole.py``` and it will do the rest, including prompting for console name and API key.

 ### canarygen_awscreds_auto.py